tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 Let's say we want to measure people that call and then understand if they call again in the future.
 In that case, the Inclusion Criteria as well as the Return Criteria will be the Calls metric.

 2. Drag the "Calls" metrics to the "Inclusion Criteria Metrics" and "Return Criteria Metrics" drop zones.
-      - Set the granularity to "Day" since we want to see the data over days.
+      - Set the granularity to "Day" since we want to see the data over days
-      - Click "Build".
+      - Click "Build"

 <kbd><img src="./images/CJA-cohort-config-calls.png"  /></kbd>